Ondrea Gates

 Ondrea "Vickie" Victoria Gates (previously Ondrea Victoria Gates-Lewis born September 25, 1962) is a professional female bodybuilder from the United States.

 Early life and education

-Ondrea Victoria Gates was born on September 9, 1962 in San Antonio, Texas, and raised in Lawton, Oklahoma, one of six children (four sisters, one brother).
+Gates was born on September 9, 1962, in San Antonio, Texas, and raised in Lawton, Oklahoma, one of six children (four sisters, one brother).
 She was the middle child.
 In 1980, she graduated from Eisenhower High School.
 From 1982-1984, she attended Oklahoma State University.

 Bodybuilding career

 Amateur

-Vickie competed in athletics and started lifting weights in college.
+Gates competed in athletics and started lifting weights in college.
 In 1983, she competed in her first competition in Tulsa, Oklahoma, which she won.
 She worked her way up through the amateur ranks, eventually earning her pro card in 1993 by winning the middleweight class at the NPC Nationals.

 Professional

-Vickie's long string of high placings as a professional includes three consecutive Ms. International titles from 1999 to 2001.
+Gates's long string of high placings as a professional includes three consecutive Ms. International titles from 1999 to 2001.
 Those same years, she would also finish second at the Ms. Olympia on three occasions.